Fanteria/todotxt-tui/README.md

 ## Configuration

-In ToDo TUI, you can customize various settings to tailor the application to your preferences.
+In Todo.txt TUI, you can customize various settings to tailor the application to your preferences.
-ToDo TUI uses a TOML configuration file located at `~/.config/todo-tui.toml` for customization.
+Todo.txt TUI uses a TOML configuration file located at `~/.config/todo-tui.toml` for customization.
 Here's an overview of some of the key settings:

 ### Color Settings

-In ToDo TUI, you can customize the colors and text styling for various elements.
+In Todo.txt TUI, you can customize the colors and text styling for various elements.
 You have the flexibility to set foreground (`fg`) and background (`bg`) colors, as well as apply text modifiers for styling.
 Colors can be defined using color names, RGB values, or terminal index.

-You can apply text modifiers to change the style of text within ToDo TUI.
+You can apply text modifiers to change the style of text within Todo.txt TUI.
 Available text modifiers include:

 - `Bold`: Apply bold styling to the text.
 - `Italic`: Apply italic styling to the text.
 - `Underlined`: Apply underlined styling to the text.

-Here's an example of how to configure custom color and text modifiers for project `todo-tui` in your ToDo TUI application's TOML configuration:
+Here's an example of how to configure custom color and text modifiers for project `todo-tui` in your Todo.txt TUI application's TOML configuration:

 ```toml
 [custom_category_style."+todo-tui"]